thgill/joypad-os/README.md

 </p>

 <p align="center">
-  Use modern USB controllers and mice on classic computers — no drivers, no configuration, no compromises.
+  Use modern USB HID controllers and mice on classic computers — no drivers, no configuration, no compromises.
 </p>

 <p align="center">